All Options v. Attorney General (Indiana)

 Co-counsel:

-Planned Parenthood Federation of America, ACLU Foundation, ACLU of Indiana, Janell Duey of Planned Parenthood Great Northwest, Hawai’i, Alaska, Indiana, Kentucky, and Kathrine D. Jack of the Jack Law Office LLC.
+Planned Parenthood Federation of America; ACLU Foundation; ACLU of Indiana; Janell Duey of Planned Parenthood Great Northwest, Hawai’i, Alaska, Indiana, Kentucky; Kathrine D. Jack of the Jack Law Office LLC.

 Timeline and Key Documents: